danieljbae/CS-4502-Project/README.md

 ## Evaluation:

 * **Clustering and Similarity measures**:
+    - Cluster users grouped by star review.
     - Cluster negative and positive reviews grouped by location, word frequency and count, and month posted.
-    - Cluster users grouped by star review
     - Use different similarity measures depending on the data types involved, such as: Minkowski distance or euclidean distance.

 * **Association rules and pattern evaluation:**